THE DBM STORY

 Since the DBM’s conversion into a department, it had nine Secretaries, one of whom was the late Emilia T. Boncodin, the first female DBM Secretary who served in 1998 and in 2001 to 2005.
 Other secretaries are Guillermo N. Carague (1987 to 1992), Salvador M. Enriquez, Jr. (1992 to 1998), Benjamin E. Diokno (1998 to 2001), Romulo L. Neri (2005 to 2006), Rolando G. Andaya, Jr. (2006 to 2010), Joaquin C. Lagonera (2010), Florencio “Butch” Abad (2010-2016), and again, for the second time, Benjamin E. Diokno (2016-2019).

 With the appointment of Sec.
-Diokno as Governor of the Bangko Sentral ng Pilipinas (BSP) and Chairman of the Monetary Board in March 2019, Undersecretary Janet Abuel is appointed as Acting Secretary of the Department.
+Diokno as Governor of the Bangko Sentral ng Pilipinas (BSP) and Chairman of the Monetary Board in March 2019, Undersecretary Janet B. Abuel served as Officer-in-Charge of the Department.

 On August 5, 2019, President Rodrigo R. Duterte appointed Presidential Assistant for Special Concerns Wendel E. Avisado as DBM Acting Secretary.